 Guatemala Travel Insights

-Explore the culture and ancient history of Belize and Guatemala in this week-long trip, starting in the picturesque Caribbean island of Caye Caulker, where you'll enjoy a snorkeling excursion and swim with sharks.
-Head inland to explore the ancient Mayan ruins of Xunantunich on horseback, then cross into Guatemala to visit the temples and palaces in Tikal National Par.
-End the trip in the historic colonial city of Antigua and with a boat tour of the Mayan craft villages surrounding Lake Atitlán.
+Discover the culture and ancient Maya history of Belize and Guatemala while also packing in the fun.
+It kicks off on Belize's stunning coral island Caye Caulker, where you'll go snorkeling in crystalline waters and swim with sharks.
+Head inland to explore the ancient Maya ruins of Xunantunich on horseback, then cross into Guatemala to visit the pyramid temples at Tikal National Park.
+End with a tour of the historic colonial city of Antigua and visits to indigenous villages on the shores of Lake Atitlán.

 This action-packed tour combines outdoor sports with the beauty of Guatemala, starting in the historic colonial city of Antigua.
 Trade cobbled streets for mountain bike tracks and enjoy an exhilarating day of downhill biking on the slopes of Acatenango Volcano, then summit the top of Pacaya Volcano and traverse its lava fields.
 End your trip kayaking the shores of Lake Atitlán and hiking through its traditional Mayan craft villages.

-This action-packed two-week adventure takes you mountain biking through the breathtaking landscape of Guatemala's Highlands.
-Your journey starts in the former colonial capital of Antigua, where you'll set off exploring local routes and making your way west to Lake Atitlán and onward to the Cuchumatanes Mountains.
-Each day's ride offers a unique challenge as you discover the country's soaring volcanoes, lush cloud forests, and rich local culture.
+This action-packed 14-day trip is a two-wheeled adventure through the most breathtaking mountain landscapes in Guatemala's highlands.
+It begins in colonial Antigua, where you'll set off on volcano slopes before heading west to Lake Atitlán and onward to the Cuchumatanes Mountains.
+Each day's ride offers a unique challenge as you navigate towering volcanoes, mountain ridges, lush cloud forests, and more.

 September in Guatemala can be quite wet—with more rainfall than any other time of year—but don't let this put you off visiting.
 With off-season prices, fewer tourists, Independence Day festivities across the country, and the chance to see baby sea turtles making their way to the Pacific ocean, there's still plenty to see and do.
 Read on to find out more reasons to visit Guatemala in September.